 Shaping Leaders from Within

-My business focuses on leadership development through the lens of innovation, intrapreneurship, and cultural intelligence.
-I’ve identified a growing challenge: senior, high-performing employees, often in critical roles, are leaving organisations to start their own ventures.
+Michelle’s business focuses on leadership development through the lens of innovation, intrapreneurship, and cultural intelligence.
+She identified a growing challenge: senior, high-performing employees, often in critical roles, are leaving organisations to start their own ventures.
 There are an estimated 582 million entrepreneurs worldwide, including 33.2 million in the U.S. They’re seeking autonomy, better work-life balance, or the chance to pursue a passion.
 The problem?
 Once they leave, many never reach the same level of impact or success they had as employees, and the organisation loses valuable talent.

-I work with companies to change that story.
+Michelle works with companies to change that story.

-My approach helps leaders identify and retain these key people by creating an environment that offers them the freedom, challenge, and ownership they crave, without them needing to leave.
+Her approach helps leaders identify and retain these key people by creating an environment that offers them the freedom, challenge, and ownership they crave, without them needing to leave.
 This means rethinking roles, introducing stretch targets, giving more autonomy, and positioning employees as stakeholders in the organisation’s success.

 The result?
 Employees shift from a purely institutional mindset to an entrepreneurial one, innovating, taking ownership, and driving value, all while enjoying the stability of employment.
 Organisations, in turn, keep their best talent, strengthen their culture, and foster innovation from within.
-That’s where I’m positioned: at the point where retention meets innovation, ensuring it becomes a win-win for both the individual and the company.
+That’s where Michelle is positioned: at the point where retention meets innovation, ensuring it becomes a win-win for both the individual and the company.

 Growth Across Gulf & Africa

-This mission is also the driving force behind my David’s Guide to Goliath tour.
+This mission is also the driving force behind her David’s Guide to Goliath tour.
 The book, David’s Guide to Goliath: Strategies for Small Business Owners to Land Large Contracts, is the centrepiece of a 10-city, 12-month programme tour of talks, masterclasses, and keynotes inside corporate entities and events.
 The goal is to build “Davids” from within: employees who think, act, and create like entrepreneurs, but do it inside the structure of their organisation.

 The vision is simple: help leaders retain and develop the people who will carry their organisation into the future.